Before proceeding, be sure to review “What is a Lab Automation Run?”.

 Output File Config

-At its core, the output file processing capability enables users to capture the context of what happens in the lab and ensure that it’s captured within Benchling.
+At its core, the output file processing capability enables users to capture the context of what happens in the lab and ensure that it’s recorded in Benchling.
 Some common use cases include, but are not limited to:

-Upload plate reader data for multiple 384-well plates
+- Upload plate reader results for multiple 384-well plates

 For more information on how to configure the output file config, please read Configure the output file config of a lab automation run.